#> function (x, na.rm = FALSE)

 6.1 Learning objectives

-4. Continue practising Git version control to manage changes to your files.
+to load the functions into the R session. - Continue practicing Git version control to manage changes to your files.

 6.2 The basics of a function